- Taught art classes on mixed media at “The Classic Garden” Birtle, Mb, April, 2019

 - Riel Benn’s series “The Best Man” was featured on an online art study course, at Carleton University in the summer of 2015.

 - Riel completed “The Classic Rock” series, a body of work featuring 19 bands and songs that merge with native issues.

-- Illustrated The Alex Grisdale stories for The Manitoba First Nations Education Resorce Centre.
+- Illustrated The Alex Grisdale stories for The Manitoba First Nations Education Resource Center.

 - Participated in the 2014 “Gallery in the Garden” group show.
 Birtle, MB

-- Designed the cover art for the book “The Long Tent of Life” by James Settee Jr. for the Manitoba First Nations Education Resource Centre.
+- Designed the cover art for the book “The Long Tent of Life” by James Settee Jr. for the Manitoba First Nations Education Resource Center.

 - Participated in the 2013 “Gallery in the Garden” group show.

 - Designed the cover art for ‘Iye Ohdakapi: Manitoba Dakota Elders, Their Stories.
-By Craig Fontaine of the Manitoba First Nations Education Resource Centre.
+By Craig Fontaine of the Manitoba First Nations Education Resource Center.

 - Designed the Cover art for the Manitoba First Nations Pavilion Magazine, featured at Folklarama.
 Winnipeg, MB